Three Days of Rain: The Very Little Theater

 The Very Little Theater in Eugene, Oregon produced Three Days of Rain in April 2011.
 The cast consisted of Jay Hash as Walker/Ned, Sydney Behrends as Nan/Lina, and James Lee as Theo/Pip.
 The production was directed by Sarah Etherton.

 South Coast Repertory

 David Emmes was the director of the production at South Coast Repertory in Orange County, California, beginning in May 2011.
 It starred Kevin Rahm as Walker/Ned, Brendan Hines as Pip/Theo, and Susannah Schulman as Nan/Lina.
 This was the first time the play returned to South Coast Repertory since its premiere in 1997.

 defunkt theatre

 Three Days of Rain was produced by Portland, Oregon's defunkt theatre in 2013.
 Directed by Tom Moorman, starring Matthew Kern, Christy Bigelow and Spencer Conway.

 Portland Center Stage

 Three Days of Rain was presented at Center Stage in Portland, Oregon in May 2015, with two stars from the NBC drama Grimm in the cast: Sasha Roiz and Silas Weir Mitchell.

 American Theatre Company

-Three Days of Rain was produced by the American Theatre Company of Brussels in February 2020, directed by Jeremy Zeegers.
+Three Days of Rain was produced by the American Theatre Company of Brussels in February 2020, directed by Jeremy Zeegers, and starring Ryan Eiland as Walker/Ned, Méabh Maguire as Nan/Lina, and Jimmy Finch as Pip/Theo.